-Plastic waste will be around long after any of us – we are leaving a plastic legacy for our Great Great Great Great Great Great Grandchildren to deal with.
-Since Blue Planet aired on TV both the press and public are more aware of the plastic issue and I really hope that this discussion will begin to focus more on long term sustainable solutions rather than just the problem.
+Plastic waste will be around long after any of us.
+We are leaving a plastic legacy for our Great Great Great Great Great Great Grandchildren to deal with.
+Since Blue Planet aired on TV both the press and public are more aware of the plastic issue.
+But I really hope that this discussion will begin to focus more on long term sustainable solutions rather than just the problem.
 In the interim, I am inspired by kids taking matters into their own hands, cleaning beaches and campaigning for change.
-As part of the 70s born plastics era who helped to create this problem I want to do my bit and I hope that you will be inspired to join me.
+As part of the 70s born plastics era who helped to create this problem I also want to do my bit.
+I hope that you will be inspired to join me.

 Change is Easy and Possible

 You only need look at the success of the plastic bag charge to see how easy change can be.
-There has been a 90% reduction in one year by the introduction of a mere 5p charge per bag (25p total on an average shop) and it is now normal to take bags to the shop with you.
+A 90% reduction in one year by the introduction of a mere 5p charge per bag (25p total on an average shop).
+It is now normal to take bags to the shop with you.

 With that normalisation in mind, what would happen if all single use coffee cups were banned?
 Would the world fall apart?
 Probably not.
-More likely, it would become normal to either sit in instead of take away, use your reuse cup or just go without (shock horror!).
-Take away coffee wasn’t a thing not long ago – what has truly changed that means that this is now an essential part of our daily lives?
+More likely, it would become normal to sit in and drink your coffee.
+Or use a reuse cup or maybe just go without (shock horror!).
+Take away coffee wasn’t a thing not long ago.
+What has truly changed that means that this is now an essential part of our daily lives?

 Consider the ‘Hidden Rucksack’

 An example would be an aluminium can.
 To make a can from virgin material it would likely be mined in Australia or South Africa, often with the social impact of turfing indigenous people off land.
-The carbon footprint would then start to build as it is shipped over to Iceland for the initial stage of processing to make use of their cheap hydroelectricity.
-It may then go to Germany to be pressed into sheets, then to the canning company where ever that may be and finally to the end manufacturer.
-All this leads to a high production cost from virgin material to product which in turn means aluminium has a high value.
+The carbon footprint would therefore start to build as it is shipped over to Iceland for the initial stage of processing.
+In Iceland they have cheap hydroelectricity so it is sent there to take advantage of that.
+It may then go to Germany to be pressed into sheets.
+Then to the canning company where ever that may be.
+Finally being sent to the end manufacturer.
+All this leads to a high production cost from virgin material to product which therefore means aluminium has a high value.
 This is reflected by its high recycling rate with 75% of all aluminium ever produced remaining in productive use.

 In my opinion, reducing all packaging and getting rid of all unnecessary packaging is the best solution.
 In the instances where packaging is needed, we need to look for reusable and sustainable materials when all things are considered, including the hidden rucksack.